bup/bup/Documentation/bup-gc.1.md

 With the current, proababilistic implementation, some fraction of the unreachable data may be retained.
-In exchange, the garbage collection should require much less RAM than might by some more precise approaches.
+In exchange, the garbage collection should require less RAM than might be required by some more precise approaches.

 Typically, the garbage collector would be invoked after some set of